brianluft/arcadia/project/TASKS.md

         5. `--zoomPath B1,C2`
     - *🤖 Created test script that builds the project in Release mode and tests all five screenshot scenarios (full screen, single zoom, double zoom, different positions) writing output to temp/ directory.*

+- [ ] Bug fix: Your grid labels are showing "650" instead of "A0".
+65 is the ASCII code for A. The labels are not vertically aligned properly; you have the top of the text aligned with the dot in the center of the grid cell, but the text should be vertically centered in the grid cell.
+Make the text 25% smaller and unbolded.

+- [ ] Bug fix: I asked for inverted color but you are drawing simple white color.
+Try drawing the grid and text into a new off-screen bitmap, then work some image magic to cause any white pixel in the off-screen bitmap to cause the same pixel in the screenshot to have its color inverted.
+We want our grid and text to be visible regardless of what's underneath.

+- [ ] Requirement change: I asked for a fixed 16x9 grid which you did.
+This works for a fullscreen screenshot but works poorly for zoomed-in shots which are no longer 16:9.
+Instead, let's keep the grid height constant (9) but set the grid width dynamically based on the screenshot aspect ratio.
+16:9 screenshot gets 16 across.
+4:3 screenshot, 4:3 is 12:9, so 12 across.
+1:1 screenshot, 1:1 is 9:9, so 9 across. etc. The math will be calculated on `Coord.NUM_ROWS` which is currently 9 but may change.
+It has to be an integer number of grid cells in each direction so round it.

 # Phase - Mouse

 - [ ] Create class `MouseUse` with one function `Click`.
 Register DI singleton.